- All transportation (excluding flights)

 Day Ten: Adios Torres Del Paine!

-We will have a final celebration dinner in El Calafate.
+We will have time to explore the city in the afternoon and meet up for a final celebration dinner in El Calafate.

 Day Eleven: Departure Day.
 Schedule flights out of Comandante Armando Tola International Airport at any time.